 As the vertex where strategy and wisdom meet, MJ’s experience growing brands for outdoor and tourism clients, including Whistler Blackcomb, L.L.Bean, lululemon and The North Face, enables her to bring that success to the travel, tourism and hospitality industry.
 She frequently shares her expertise and perspective as a speaker at industry conferences.
 And when MJ’s not driving strategy and growth for MMGY Global, you’ll find her driving her motorbike on backroads or snowboarding down a client’s mountain.

-Alexandra has been working with the Grifco team for over seven years and has a proven track record of launching and building global luxury travel brands.
+Alexandra has been working with the MMGY Grifco team for around a decade and has a proven track record of launching and building global luxury travel brands.
 From supporting boutique hotels with creative planning, launching travel technology platforms to the industry or assisting larger corporate clients with international strategy, Alexandra has a passionate and creative approach to storytelling and communications, supported by a global network.

 With expertise throughout both traditional and social media, Alexandra has been an industry voice at travel panels and conferences in the UK and beyond.